-This hack is a true classic!
+This SAT math hacks is a true classic!
 If you encounter a word problem that includes all variables and no numbers, it can be very daunting and a time drainer.

 Putting numbers in place of the variables will open your eyes to possible solutions.
 The mental juices will start to flow!!